lexibank/tlopo/out/vol3/chapter4.md

 <a id="p-97"></a>

 PPn &ast;maŋa 'branch, fork; branching, forked' is a well-supported reconstruction.
-A possi- ble non-Polynesian cognate is Kiribati mwtiŋa 'branch, limb of tree ', but [Harrison](../references.md#source-Harrison1994) ([1994](../references.md#source-Harrison1994): 345) suggests that this may be a Polynesian loan.
+A possible non-Polynesian cognate is Kiribati mwtiŋa 'branch, limb of tree', but [Harrison](../references.md#source-Harrison1994) ([1994](../references.md#source-Harrison1994): 345) suggests that this may be a Polynesian loan.
 It is possible that PPn &ast;maŋa 'branch, fork' is historically related to POc &ast;ma-saŋa 'to be branching, branch' with irregular loss of &ast;s, but this is not certain.
 Most Polynesian languages reflect one or other form, but not both.
-How- ever, Niuean reflects both forms and with very similar meanings, and in Tongan both forms have similar nominal meanings, but the reflex of &ast;maŋa also has a verbal meaning.
+However, Niuean reflects both forms and with very similar meanings, and in Tongan both forms have similar nominal meanings, but the reflex of &ast;maŋa also has a verbal meaning.

 <table>
 <tr>